 Pastors will be especially attracted by the School of Correspondence as a means of training lay workers.
-The pastor whose ministry is based upon the Book is concerned that his leaders, especially in the Church schools, are familiar with the whole Bible.
 If these leaders are to have the training needed they should go beyond the instruction and study of the congregation in general.
 It is suggested that the pastor organize a club of six or more and act as their supervisor in working out correspondence studies.
 A special club rate is one of the advantages of such a plan.